eegli/tinyparse/readme.md

 ### Parsing required options

 The factory accepts an optional array of option objects for each config key.
-If a required argument is not present in the user input, a `ValidationError` is thrown.
+If a required key is not present in the user input, a `ValidationError` is thrown.

 This works for object literals as well as string array arguments.